liberland/laws/drafting/drafts/border_law.md

 ### Article 13: Place for Performing Border Controls
 #### § 1: Primary Locations for Border Control
-Border controls shall be primarily conducted at designated Points of Entry, inclusive of Border Zones, and extended to other locations as necessary, when circumstances necessitate such an extension and border control execution cannot reasonably be confined to conventional locations.
+Border controls shall be primarily conducted at designated Border Crossing Points, inclusive of Border Zones, and extended to other locations as necessary, when circumstances necessitate such an extension and border control execution cannot reasonably be confined to conventional locations.

 #### § 2: Additional Border Control Locations
-The Liberland Government retains the authority to designate additional locations for the conduct of border controls, including but not limited to, checkpoints established along significant transportation routes.
+The Ministry of Interior retains the authority to designate additional locations for the conduct of border controls, including but not limited to, checkpoints established along significant transportation routes.
 Such designations shall be conducted with due consideration to prevailing circumstances.

 ### Article 14: Obligations of Travellers at Points of Entry
 1. All persons crossing the state border of Liberland shall comply with applicable laws, regulations, and procedures, including the presentation of valid travel documents and the declaration of any goods subject to customs controls.
 2. Persons crossing the state border shall also cooperate with border control officers by providing accurate and complete information, as well as submitting to any required inspections or searches.
-3. Failure to comply with a request for such additional information will result in immediate refusal of entry.
+3. Failure to comply with a request for such additional information may result in immediate refusal of entry.

 ### Article 15: Control of the Vehicle and Objects
 Vehicles and objects, including luggage, cargo, and personal belongings, may be subject to inspection and search as part of the border control process.